Criminal Records and Your Rights

 Text

-A CORI report includes the history of each criminal charge - all court proceedings - from arraignment to sentencing.
-They can be long.
+When a person is charged with a crime in a Massachusetts state or federal court, that person has a CORI.
+Even if the case is dismissed or if the person is found not guilty, there is still a CORI.
+A CORI report includes the history of each criminal charge from arraignment to sentencing.
+A report can be long because it includes all court proceedings.
 For example, even though there may be only one criminal incident, there may be a lot of entries or multiple charges on a CORI report.

 Widgets

+a.
 Access to CORI for Market Rate Housing

 Private landlords (whether individuals or organizations), property management companies with market-rate housing, and real estate agents have what is called "Standard" access to CORI to screen potential tenants.
 They must first have permission from the state’s Criminal History System’s Board.
-When a landlord with Standard access requests a CORI report, the report will include:24
+When a landlord with Standard access requests a CORI report, the report will include:30

-• Criminal cases still going on.25
+• Criminal cases that are “open” or still going on.31

 • Conviction for a misdemeanor when the conviction date or incarceration release date is less than 5 years prior to the CORI Request Date.
-(The CORI system will report the offense and all other convicted offenses.
+(The CORI system will report the offense and all other convicted offenses.)

 • Conviction for a felony when the conviction date or incarceration release date occurred less than 10 years prior to the CORI Request Date.